jmettraux/quaderno/README.md

 # quaderno

-a mini form templating system in javascript.
+A mini form templating system in javascript.

+Quaderno assumes, three modes of operations.

+* edit - building, modifiying the form
+* use - filling the form
+* view - read-only mode

+## samples

 ## usage